brian-arnold/brian-arnold.github.io/pages/about/about.md

 <style>
 .container {
     display: flex;
-    justify-content: space-between;
+    justify-content: center;  /* Align items to the center horizontally */
-    align-items: flex-start;  /* Adjust vertical alignment if necessary */
+    align-items: flex-start;  /* Align items to the top vertically */
-    flex-wrap: nowrap;  /* Prevents the items from wrapping */
+    flex-wrap: nowrap;  /* Prevents the items from wrapping */ }
-    width: 100%;  /* Ensures the container takes full width */ }

 .image-container {
-    width: 350px; /* Set a fixed width for each image container */
+    width: 350px; /* Updated width according to your new image size */
     text-align: center;
-    margin: 5px;  /* Optional: adds some space around each image container */ }
+    margin: 10px;  /* Adds margin to create some space between the image containers */ }

 .image-container img {
     display: block;
-    max-width: 100%;  /* Ensures image does not overflow its container */
+    width: 100%;  /* Image will scale with the container */
     height: auto;
 }